ferociousfox/react-help-que/README.md

 ### Lifting State
 When we work with state that affects multiple components, we must find the components' closest common parent, and pass the data up to that parent.
 This is called lifting state.
 The parent then passes the data down to any children that require it.
 Instead of always placing data at the very top of the component tree, we only place it as "high" as necessary.
 That is, the closest common ancestor of all components that need the application state data.
 This keeps React applications performant by ensuring data is only loaded in the areas that absolutely require it.

+### Altering State with setState()
+State cannot be altered directly.
+We can only alter state using setState(), which only takes a key value pair.

 ## Input
 ### Refs